joswinemmanuel/Info-Collector/README.md

 4. The code will execute the search functions for each search engine, retrieve the search results, and log the titles and links to the console.

-5. Additionally, the search results will be saved to separate files: `peopleInformation_google.txt`, `peopleInformation_bing.txt`, and `peopleInformation_yahoo.txt`.
+5. Additionally, the search results will be saved to separate files:
+`peopleInformation_yahoo.txt`
+`peopleInformation_bing.txt`
+`peopleInformation_google.txt`

 ## Output

 The code will log the following information to the console:

+- Titles and links of the search results from Yahoo.
+- Titles and links of the search results from Bing.
 - Titles and links of the search results from Google.
-- Titles and links of the search results from Bing.
-- Titles and links of the search results from Yahoo.

-The search results will also be saved to separate JSON files: `peopleInformation_google.txt`, `peopleInformation_bing.txt`, and `peopleInformation_yahoo.txt`.
+The search results will also be saved to separate JSON files:
+`peopleInformation_yahoo.txt`
+`peopleInformation_bing.txt`
+`peopleInformation_google.txt`

 Note: You can modify the search term and file names as per your requirements.